firelightrpg/Hollow-Reach/AboveVTT.md

-# VTT
+# 🎮 VTT

 We use dndbeyond with the AboveVTT browser extension.

 ## Requirements

-- A [dndbeyond](https://www.dndbeyond.com/) account (can be a free account - Note: when you join my campaign, you’ll have access to my content)
+- A [dndbeyond](https://www.dndbeyond.com/) account (can be a free account - Note: when you join my campaign, you'll have access to my content)

 - The AboveVTT browser extension ([Chrome](https://chromewebstore.google.com/detail/abovevtt/ipcjcbhpofedihcloggaichibomadlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/abovevtt/))

 - A [discord](https://discord.com/) account (can be free account)